Introduction to High-Performance Computing

 You can find an up-to-date(ish) list of GPUs available on NeSI in our Support Documentation

-GPUs can be requested using -gpus-per-node=<gpu_type>:<gpu_number>
+GPUs can be requested using --gpus-per-node=<gpu_type>:<gpu_number>

 Depending on the GPU type, we may also need to specify a partition using --partition.